coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 You might think why didn't we used $Relu()$ ?
 Why $sigmoid()$ and what it is?

-Actually, In reality, For the last Layer, we generally do not use Relu.
+Actually,  for the last Layer, we generally do not use Relu.
 In last layer, We want to have our prediction and it will be a good idea that our predictions are in some tight range.
 So we Use a Function whose range is limited as per our choice and whose domain is all real numbers.
 One Such Activation function is $sigmoid()$ defined as

 <p align="center">